X16Community/x16-docs/X16 Reference - Appendix H - Onboard Upgrade Guide.md

 Downgrade SMC using any tool
 - SMCUPDATE or x16-update
 - Note that SMC 45.1.0* or newer is needed if you want to use the bootloader afterwards
-- SMC older than R42 is indended for an incompatible hardware revision
+- SMC older than R42 is intended for an incompatible hardware revision

 ### Step 3: Downgrade ROM
 Downgrade ROM
-- ROM older than R42 is indended for an incompatible hardware revision
+- ROM older than R42 is intended for an incompatible hardware revision

 ### Step 4: Downgrade VERA
 Downgrade VERA